MileHacker Logo

 Shopping & Markets

 Lubango's markets offer a local shopping experience, from fresh produce to traditional crafts.
-Luxury shopping is not a feature here; the focus is on daily necessities and local goods.
+Luxury shopping is not a feature here; the focus is on daily necessities and locally made items.

 Markets & Artisan Crafts

-• Traditional Markets & Bazaars: Mercado do 1° de Maio is a busy, immersive cultural experience.
+• Traditional Markets & Bazaars: Mercado do 1° de Maio is a lively, immersive cultural experience.

 • Artisan Workshops & Crafts: Dedicated workshops for tourists are limited.
-Crafts are mainly found in markets or from street vendors.
+Crafts are mainly found in markets or from food stalls on the street.

 • Souvenir Recommendations: Wooden carvings (masks, figurines), traditional textiles, woven baskets, or local musical instruments.
 Locally grown coffee is also a good option.